 Are you looking for good winter boots for travel, but are not sure where to start?
 This article is for you!
 We selected the very best winter boots for women, men, and kids.
 Find out!

-Choosing right clothing and footwear is key when it comes to winter travel.
-Whether you are traveling to Canada, Alaska, Iceland, or Scandinavian countries, your winter packing list will be pretty much the same and good winter boots are probably the most important item when visiting Arctic regions in winter.
+Choosing the right clothing and footwear is key when it comes to winter travel.
+Whether you are traveling to Canada, Alaska, Iceland, or Scandinavian countries, your winter packing list will be pretty much the same.
+Good winter boots are probably the most important item when visiting Arctic regions in winter.

-I often have readers asking what are the best winter shoes for travel and I also see what fellow travellers recommend on the internet forums and Facebook groups.
+I often have readers asking what are the best winter shoes for travel and I also see what fellow travelers recommend on the internet forums and Facebook groups.

-So here is a small selection of the best winter boots as recommended by real travellers based on their experiences.
-I also included my personal favourite waterproof winter boots.
-At the bottom of the post you can also find the very best boots for extreme winter temperatures, best-rated budget winter boots as well as the best winter shoes for active kids.
+So here is a small selection of the best winter boots as recommended by real travelers based on their experiences.
+I also included my personal favorite waterproof winter boots that I use for European winters.
+At the bottom of the post, you can also find the very best boots for extreme winter temperatures, best-rated budget winter boots as well as the best winter shoes for active kids.
 Find out!

-Good grip is also important – I once had to throw away a pair of winter boots because I kept slipping in them and fell several times.
+A good grip is also important – I once had to throw away a pair of winter boots because I kept slipping in them and fell several times.
 Little did I know at that time that stabilicers could have been the perfect solution.
-But in any case, good anti-slip rubber sole is a must in winter.
+But in any case, good anti-slip rubber sole is a must for all winter shoes.

 - I am from Canada and my Sorels keep my feet toasty warm.

 - They have lasted me through four New England winters and still look great!